 - Selecting classes, surviving campus life, and writing a college paper.

-- Participating in groups and handling various personality type.
+- Participating in groups and handling various personality types.

 11: Rich Dad and Poor Dad

 This book is written by Robert T. Kiyosaki who is an American businessman and a great author.
-This is the best book I have ever read.
+This is one of the best books I have ever read.